FirestormViewer/phoenix-firestorm/doc/vulkan/native_vulkan_invariants.md

 	[startup investigation](reverse-engineering/native-ui-startup-dependencies.md).
 	This supports dependency separation, not an assertion of native completion.
 - Scope: all native visual consumers and supporting platform/startup/build paths.
-	One viewer executable and one OS process remain required.
+	One viewer executable and in-process 3D rendering remain required.
+Browser and slvoice helper processes are permitted by the user clarification below.
 Existing GL/Zink visual implementation remains unchanged; nonvisual selection/infrastructure may be shared only after its contract is established.
 - Migration/verification: replace native dependencies on visual GL functions with